Clint-WooliesX/TourismProject/README.md

 ### Theme and design:

-- A color pellet was devised by uploading the hero image at top of page into https://color.adobe.com/create/color-wheel.
+- A color palette was devised by uploading the hero image at top of page into https://color.adobe.com/create/color-wheel.
-- the pallet is stored in variables with logical names to allow for quick changing the theme rapidly without having to edit the entire style sheets, only the variable stored in \_pallet.scss.
+- The palette is stored in variables with logical names to allow for quick changing the theme rapidly without having to edit the entire style sheets, only the variable stored in _palette.scss.
 - The layout design was devised to best demonstrate my acquired knowledge of the block/flex and grid layout systems to create a responsive layout with minimal code.
 - As the page is resized all content on the page logically shifts around to make best use of the screen space.
-- when the page gets below 900px where the horizontal nav bar becomes crowded the following happens.
+- When the page gets below 900px where the horizontal nav bar becomes crowded the following happens.
   - Horizontal nav bar is hidden.
-  - the right side bar is moved to below the content and changes to a side-by-side layout instead of above and below.
+  - The right side bar is moved to below the content and changes to a side-by-side layout instead of above and below.
   - The body Margins are set to 0px and the rounded borders turned off.
-  - the Article panel is switched to 100% screen width.
+  - The Article panel is switched to 100% screen width.
-  - a Hamburger bar replaces the nav bar.
+  - A Hamburger bar replaces the nav bar.
   - A flyout dropdown contains the page headings.
-  - as the nav bar is now hidden page titles are turned on in the article panel to denote the pages subject.
+  - As the nav bar is now hidden page titles are turned on in the article panel to denote the pages subject.
   - Many other visual tweaks to make best use of screen space.
   - only 2 media queries are needed due to use of block, flex, grid and css.
   - Site tested on 5k monitor, 15" and 11" laptops, 10"tablet and 6"mobile.